SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

   along the imaginary axes.
 Fixed timestep only.
 - `DGLDDRK73_C` - 7-stage, third order low-storage low-dissipation,
-  low-dispersion scheme for discontinuous Galerkin space discretizations applied to wave propagation problems.
+  low-dispersion scheme for discontinuous Galerkin space discretizations applied to wave propagation problems, optimized for PDE discretizations when maximum spatial step is small due to geometric features of computational domain.
 Fixed timestep only.
 - `DGLDDRK84_C` - 8-stage, fourth order low-storage low-dissipation,
-  low-dispersion scheme for discontinuous Galerkin space discretizations applied to wave propagation problems.
+  low-dispersion scheme for discontinuous Galerkin space discretizations applied to wave propagation problems, optimized for PDE discretizations when maximum spatial step is small due to geometric features of computational domain.
 Fixed timestep only.
 - `DGLDDRK84_F` - 8-stage, fourth order low-storage low-dissipation,
-  low-dispersion scheme for discontinuous Galerkin space discretizations applied to wave propagation problems.
+  low-dispersion scheme for discontinuous Galerkin space discretizations applied to wave propagation problems, optimized for PDE discretizations when the maximum spatial step size is not constrained.
 Fixed timestep only.
 - `RK46NL` - 6-stage, fourth order low-stage, low-dissipation, low-dispersion
   scheme.
 Fixed timestep only.